-Managing hop powdery mildew in Michigan
+Managing hop powdery mildew in Michigan in 2020

-Powdery mildew (caused by the fungus Podosphaera macularis) is an emerging disease in Michigan that has serious implications for growers.
+Powdery mildew of hop (caused by the fungus Podosphaera macularis) is an emerging disease in Michigan that has serious implications for growers.
 Powdery mildew was confirmed in Michigan in 2014 and has been a concern on greenhouse/nursery plants for years.
 While it is the most serious disease in the Pacific Northwest, it was rarely an issue in the field in Michigan until 2017, when mild spring conditions and likely introduction of the pathogen from greenhouse plants resulted in significant powdery mildew disease on mature plants in hopyards without a history of disease.
 Seasonal disease severity is dependent on cultivar, environmental conditions and management programs.
 Focus on proactive management strategies, including sourcing clean planting stock, scouting regularly and utilizing a preventative fungicide management program.

 Use clean planting material when establishing new hop yards since many insect and disease pests are readily spread via nursery stock.
 Consider purchasing a few plants from prospective nurseries and have them tested for diseases including mildews and viruses before committing to a large numbers of plants.
 Michigan State University Diagnostic Services can identify mildew microscopically and has experience working with hop plants (see information below for submitting samples to the clinic).
 Additionally, any other signs of poor handling at the propagator level may be used as an indicator of plant quality.
 Other signs of poor handling would include mite or aphid infestations, spray damage, nutritional issues or poor root development.